Havagoodone/Havagoodone/README.md

 - 👋 Hi, I’m @Havagoodone.
-- 👀 I’m interested in AI Engineering and Backend.
+- 👀 I’m interested in AI Engineering and Backend development.
 - 📫 How to reach me mangsuhyun606@gmail.com